 The Radiography Program was visited by an accreditation site visit team representing the Joint Review Committee on Education in Radiologic Technology in 2006.
 Based on the site visit team findings and the official report of findings provided by the Joint Review Committee on Education in Radiology Technology, the program was awarded eight years of accreditation which is the maximum award that can be provided.
 At the four year mark of Accreditation, the Program is required to submit an Interim Report which provides a review and assessment of some of the most critical Standards of Accreditation.

-At the end of this narrative is a copy of the program assessment plan and outcomes data for years 2007 - 2010.
+Review program assessment plan and outcomes data for years 2010 - 2014 here.
 Additionally, the program has also provided a copy of the Interim Report as submitted to the Joint Review Committee on Education in Radiologic Technology on November 2, 2010.